 Section 1.
 All questions of parliamentary procedure shall be determined according to the latest edition of “Roberts Rules of Order“.

 Article 11 – Amendments

 Section 1.
-Annually, a Committee of members shall be formed to review the current By-Laws.
+A Committee of members shall be formed to review the current By-Laws at least bi-annually.

 Section 2.
-Proposed changes to the By-Laws and Polices and Procedures will be presented at a Board of Directors meeting and discussed again at the following Board of Directors meeting prior to a final decision being made.
+Proposed changes to the By-Laws and Policies will be presented at a Board of Directors meeting and discussed again at the following board meeting prior to a final decision being made.
 Notification of any changes must be provided to the membership in the monthly newsletter within 60 days of the changes being made.